selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Do nothing in anger.

+Do you have to prove anything?

-Do what feels right over what is easy
+Do what feels right over what is easy.

 Fear leads to anger, anger leads to hate.
 Cruelty springs from weakness. [[who-goes-nazi]]